 The SEMP does not attempt to answer what is to be done, but rather how what needs to be done should be executed.
 For example, the SEMP does not seek to define what the product concept is.
 It asks instead how the product concept is to be determined.
 This distinction between “how” and “what” is important in understanding the purpose of the SEMP.
 While the SEMP answers “how” questions, the various documents and processes it describes are used to answer the “what" questions.

 Because the SEMP is developed early in the life cycle of a project, it is generally written with only a partial understanding of what is to be developed.
 Available information typically includes only the results of preliminary corridor operational evaluations and needs assessments, as well as preliminary concept explorations that might have been conducted to assess project feasibility.
-As a result, several versions the SEMP may be released during a project, usually within the first half of the systems engineering process, as shown in the annotations of Figure 1‑2:
+As a result, several versions the SEMP may be released during a project, usually within the first half of the systems engineering process:

 - A first version is generally produced by the project management staff early in the project life cycle to define the framework within which systems engineering activities are to be conducted.
 At this stage, only enough detail is included to allow the identification of all needed tasks and important constraints on the execution of each task.